What makes this trip special?

 Voluntary Single Supplement US$500.

-Ebikes are available at for surcharge to be determined.
+Ebikes are available for surcharge of US$500.

 You will need to bring your own helmet as they are not supplied locally.